 - How do you make decisions; rational or emotional

-This model leads to four marketing leadership styles: the strategic thinker, the instinctual thinker, the consensus socializer, and the taskmaster who gets stuff done.
-The best Brand Leaders can maneuver with each of these styles.
-The trick for success is to use the right style at the right leadership moment.
-We will use these models at various points in this book to challenge you to be more flexible in how you show up.
+The best brand leaders can maneuver with each of these styles.
+We will use these models at various points to challenge you to be more flexible in how you show up.

 When facing a challenging strategic situation, use slow thinking with difficult and interruptive questions that force you to dig deeper and uncover the issues hidden beneath the surface.
 When deciding on the creative marketing execution, use faster thinking with your common sense, gut instincts that reside at the surface level.